-Right User Profile Type Default Description User Rights - Intruder Limited Standard Manager The FULLSET operation fully sets the alarm system and provides full protection to a building (opening of any alarm zones activates the alarm).
-Fullset On selecting FULLSET, the buzzer sounds and the keypad display counts down the exit time period.
-Exit the building before this time period has expired.
-When the exit time period has expired, the system is set and opening of entry/exit zones starts the entry timer.
-If the system is not Unset before the entry timer expires, the alarm is activated.
+Right User Profile Type Default Description User Righ ts - Intruder Unset Limited Standard Manager The UNSET operation unsets the alarm.
+This menu option is only presented on the keypad after an Entry/Exit zone has been activated and a valid user code has been entered.
 Partset A Standard Manager The PARTSET A option provides perimeter protection to a building while allowing free movement through the access areas.
-T ditott/t Zones that have been classified as EXCLUDE A remain unprotected in this mode.
+Zones that have been classified as EXCLUDE A remain unprotected in this mode.
 By default, there is no exit time; the system sets instantly on selection of this mode.
 An exit timer can be applied to this mode by enabling the Partset A timed variable.